 There are 29,571 ways to make money online (you’ll see headlines like this all the time).
-I want you to ignore those “shiny object articles” and pay attention – I’m not just going to teach you how to make money online, I’m going to teach you how to leverage the internet to escape the rat race and do what you love without limitation by building multiple, stable online income sources.
+I want you to ignore those “shiny object articles” and pay attention – I’m not just going to teach you how to make money online, I’m going to teach you an entire framework for leveraging the internet to escape the rat race and do what you love without limitations.

 You want to make real money online and I want to help you do exactly that.

 Why?
 Because you’re among one of the first generations that has the ability to leverage the internet to supplement your income, if not completely replace your income and achieve location independence and time independence.